Digital Signal Processing

 In this course the student will acquire fundamental theoretical knowledge of digital signal processing and will study the basic concepts of signal representation and of signal filtering.

 The following topics are covered: Time discrete signals and systems.
 Representation of signals and systems in transform domain (Fourier, Laplace and Z transforms).
 Signal decomposition.
 Signal sampling and reconstruction.
 The sampling theorem.
-Spectral analysis of signals.
+Spectral analysis of signals, DFT and FFT.
 Invertible systems and deconvolution.
 Types of linear time-invariant systems.
 Phase and group delay.
 Linear phase systems.
 Filtering.
 Selective filters.
 All-pass filters.
-Minimum and maximum phase filters.
+Minimum phase filters.
 Phase correctors.
 Classical design of digital filters.
 Computer-aided design of optimal digital filters.
 Implementation of digital filters.
 Digital biquad section.
 Filter structures.
 Number representation and overflow.
 Dynamic range scaling.
 Quantization of filter coefficients.
 Finite world-length effects.
 Digital signal processors.
-Fast Fourier transform.
 Multirate digital signal processing.
 Decimation and interpolation.
 Filter banks.

 Prerequisites